wukko/better-ytdl-core/README.md

 ### Ratelimits
 When doing to many requests YouTube might block.
 This will result in your requests getting denied with HTTP-StatusCode 429.
 The following Steps might help you:
-* Update ytdl-core to the latest version
+* Update better-ytdl-core to the latest version
 * Use proxies (you can find an example [here](https://github.com/fent/node-ytdl-core/blob/master/example/proxy.js))
 * Extend on the Proxy Idea by rotating (IPv6-)Addresses
   * read [this](#How-does-using-an-IPv6-block-help?) for more information about this